Pennyw0rth/NetExec-Wiki/getting-started/using-credentials.md

 | WMI      | Most likely local admin :white\_check\_mark:           |

 {% hint style="info" %}
-When using usernames or passwords that contain special symbols (especially exclaimation points!), wrap them in single quotes to make your shell interprets them as a string.
+When using usernames or passwords that contain special symbols (especially exclaimation points!), wrap them in single quotes to make sure your shell interprets them as a string.
 {% endhint %}

 Example: